MarvinKlein1508/Sownloader-Windows/README.md

 ## Roadmap for future versions
 - [ ] Add an option to generate the filename based on data from the performance
 - [ ] Add the profile downloader from Sownloader Web to the desktop app
 - [ ] Add Sownloader Undelete which can download recently deleted songs from Smule servers
+- [ ] Validate SHA checksum of Sownloader.zip